Network Diagramming Solution

 their network documentation, and you are likely to hear these responses: (1)

-We've got hand drawings, spreadsheets, and text files, but they don't reflect
+We've got hand drawings, spreadsheets and text files, but they don't reflect the

 using CAD.
-Implementation was a nightmare, and we got a low return on our
+Implementation was a nightmare, and we got a low return for our

 investment.
 (4) We have no written documentation; we just don't have time.